Frequently Asked Questions

 Issue (1) the loss of biodiversity in forests, versus the issue of carbon sequestration in forests

-Issue (2) the requirements of circularity in the biosphere of biogenic carbon
+Issue (2) the requirements for circularity in the biosphere of biogenic carbon

 Issue (3) the time span estimate of the product, i.e. how long does the “biogenic carbon uptake” lasts

 Issue (1) The issue of biodiversity is blurred at internet discussions with the issue of carbon sequestration in forests.
 Keeping forest “untouched” is extreme beneficial for biodiversity, however, anaerobic bacteria might emit methane, which is quite negative in terms of greenhouse gasses (1 kg CH4 is 30 kg CO2 equivalent).
-This requires well balanced decisions: it does make sense to give biodiversity the priority in forests where biodiversity is high (i.e. topical rain forests), and give carbon sequestration the priority where biodiversity is low (i.e. boreal forests).
+This requires well balanced decisions: it does make sense to give biodiversity the priority in forests where biodiversity is high (i.e. topical rain forests and ‘untouched’ boreal forests with high biodiversity), and give carbon sequestration the priority where biodiversity is low (i.e. most of the managed boreal forests, like in Scandinavia).

 Degradation of biodiversity is calculated in eco-costs via land-use change (LUC), see the webpage on this issue at this website